liu-xiao-guo/elastic_multimodal_search/README.md

 └── recorded/              # Saved audio recordings (auto-created)
 ```

-You can use the images, vidoes inside the directory "searchobj" for trial.
+You can use the images, vidoes inside the directory "searchobj" for trials.

+In the directory "demos", it shows some of the search cases.

 ---